Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

   * **Cache Expiration** - Accessible from `Home » Administration » Configuration » System`
     * The setting here is initially handled by the installer script, vset and Varnish ENV.
 Enduser can modify as needed but a further explination beyond default settings is out of scope of this document.
 Recommend using this Drupal modules help page if needed.

 * There should be a nice green checkmark at the bottom to indicate `Varnish running` once / if you have also spun up the Varnish container.
-If you choose to not spin up and configure the Varnish container on your `Local`, your `Local` ISLE system will continue to run properly but these three Drupal modules may have a red warning or two about not being able to connect to Varnish.
+If you choose to not spin up and configure the Varnish container on your Local, your Local ISLE system will continue to run properly but these three Drupal modules may have a red warning or two about not being able to connect to Varnish.

-* If testing Varnish on your `Local`, open up a web browser and navigate to your `Local` website.
+* If testing Varnish on your Local, open up a web browser and navigate to your Local website.
   * If you recently restarted your Docker containers, this may take a few minutes depending on the size of the site.
     * You might first see a Traefik `Bad Gateway` page for a minute or two.
 You'll need to refresh the page.
     * You might then see a Varnish followed by a `Error 503 Backend fetch failed` page for a minute or two.
 You'll need to again refresh the page.